chwresearch/lea/docs/barrerasConceptual.md

 schooling: An analysis of adolescent girls in Peru.
 Journal of Developing Areas, 32(3), 339–356.

+Maldonado, J. & González-Vega, C. (2008).
+Impact of Microfinance on Schooling: Evidence from Poor Rural Households in Bolivia. _World Development_, 36(11): 2440-2455.

+Mason L, Nyothach E, Alexander A, Odhiambo FO, Eleveld A, Vuvlule J, et al. ‘We keep it secret so no one should know’—a qualitative study to explore young schoolgirls attitudes and experiences with men- struation in rural Western Kenya.
+PLoS ONE.
+2013; 8:e79132. doi: 10.1371/journal.pone.0079132 PMID: 24244435

 McMahon SA, Winch PJ, Caruso BA, Obure AF, Ogutu EA, Ochari IA, et al. ‘The girl with her period is the one to hang her head’ reflections on menstrual management among schoolgirls in rural Kenya.
 BMC Int Health Hum Rights.
 2011; doi: 10.1186/1472-698X-11-7

-Mason L, Nyothach E, Alexander A, Odhiambo FO, Eleveld A, Vuvlule J, et al. ‘We keep it secret so no one should know’—a qualitative study to explore young schoolgirls attitudes and experiences with men- struation in rural Western Kenya.
-PLoS ONE.
-2013; 8:e79132. doi: 10.1371/journal.pone.0079132 PMID: 24244435

 Mekheimar, S. I., & Talaat, M. (2005).
 School non-enrolment and its relation with health and schistosomiasis knowledge, attitudes and